 There are lots of websites that put customers and tradesmen together.
 Many of them let you build a profile, choose the type of work you are interested in receiving and after completing the job get rated for your work.
 There's a list of recommended tradesmen websites here.

-Get a sign-writing company to make some small boards about 900m square or some sandwich style with your logo and contact details on.
-You can lean these against the front and back of the van when it's parked in the road outside a job you are doing or against the skip.
+Get a sign-writing company to make some small boards about 900mm square or some sandwich style A-frames with your logo and contact details on them.
+You can lean these against the front and back of the van (which should also be branded) when it is parked in the road outside a job you are doing or against the skip.
 Alternatively, attach them to the scaffolding if more people will see it there.

 Advertising a business on Google maps helps even if you don't have a website.
 More and more people are using the 'local search' function to find local businesses and if you're not on the Google map you might as well be invisible to them.
 If you don't have a website explain why - it's because you keep you're overheads (running costs) low so you can offer customers the lowest prices!
-Click here to advertise your business quickly and for free on Google maps.
-Then, ask people to rate you there.
+Advertise your business quickly and for free on Google maps.

 If you type "directory: carpenter" into Google, it will return results for all directories visible in Google with carpenters in.
 Add yourself to all of them!